 Head-related transfer functions (HRTFs) describe the listener-specific directional filtering of the incoming sound at the entrance of the ear-canal.
-Since HRTFs are caused by a scattering process, it seems natural to calculate HRTFs numerically by simulating the sound-field scattered by the human head and ear instead of acquiring HRTFs in an acoustical measurement procedure.
-Different simulation methods for the numerical calculation of HRTFs were investigated and particularly much research effort has been put into the boundary element method (BEM).
-HRTFs were numerically calculated with the BEM and evaluated in several studies.
-In most of these studies, researchers either had to use commercial software or to implement the BEM by them- selves.
-Both cases make the access to the numerical calculation of HRTFs and reproducible research difficult.
+HRTFs are caused by a scattering process, thus, they can be numerically calculated by simulating the sound-field scattered by the human head and ear.
+Various simulation methods for the numerical calculation of HRTFs were investigated, with a particular research effort focused on the boundary-element method (BEM).
+In most of these studies, researchers either had to use commercial software or to implement the BEM by themselves.

 Mesh2HRTF input files can be directly exported from Blender.
 Thus, Mesh2HRTF supports all common mesh file formats, e.g., PLY, OBJ, and STL, can be used for the numerical calculation of HRTFs.